Phoenix STS Logo

 Staff Awareness

-A well-prepared safety statement ensures all staff understand the hazards in their workplace, the control measures in place, and their individual responsibilities for safety.
+A well-prepared statement tells staff the hazards in their workplace, the controls in place and their own responsibilities for safety.

 Risk Management Framework

-Your safety statement establishes the framework for managing risk in your facility, linking hazard identification, risk assessment, and control measures in one coherent document.
+The statement is the framework for managing risk in your facility.
+It links hazard identification, risk assessment and control measures in one coherent document.

 Insurance and Audits

-Insurers and auditors routinely request safety statements.
-A comprehensive, current document demonstrates your commitment to safety and supports favourable outcomes.
+Insurers and auditors routinely ask for safety statements.
+A complete, current document shows your commitment to safety and supports better outcomes.

 What's Included in Your Safety Statement

-Every healthcare safety statement we prepare includes the following essential components required by Section 20.
+Every healthcare safety statement we prepare includes these core parts, as Section 20 requires.

 1